miatsivitse/Big-Data-ETL/README.md

 - Created the "vine_df" DataFrame that has the "review_id", "star_rating", "helpful_votes", "total_votes", and "vine" columns.

 ### Load
 - Loaded the four DataFrames for each dataset into an RDS instance.
-Thsi involved configuring a AWS RDS with public access.
+This involved configuring a AWS RDS with public access.

 ### Part 2: Extract two Amazon customer review datasets and use either SQL or PySpark to analyze whether reviews from Amazon's Vine program are trustworthy.

 ## Process

-In this challenge, I ran queries in postgresql to comeplete the following analysis:
+In this challenge, I ran queries in postgresql to complete the following analysis:

 ### Amazon Reviews Analysis: Mobile Apps
 - There were a total of 42,721 unique customers who gave more than 10 reviews in the dataset